 Seek out Scrooge’s London

-So in A Christmas Carol, where exactly did Scrooge experience his holiday change of heart?
+So where exactly did Scrooge experience his holiday change of heart?
 Much of Dickens’ storytelling is ambiguous, but with some solid guesswork a few locations can be mapped out.

 To get a feel for Scrooge’s day-to-day life as a money lender, take a stroll around Newman’s Court near St Michael Cornhill Church and imagine Scrooge walking these same streets, as coins stack up in his imagination.